sim1zzo/class_project/README.md

 # Python_projects

-These are some python project that I'm studying with some of my university friend..
-Hope you all can enjoy it
+These are some python projects that  I worked on in university Hope you all can enjoy it